top of page

 Our initial landing page welcomes us to a blog and offers limited functionality.

 Log into the application via the provided credentials, and review the HTTP login request/response.
 In this instance we can see that a session cookie is set upon successfully logging in.
-We can also see that the SameSite configuration is set to Strict, which means our entire session will adhere to the Strict configuration.
+We can also see that the SameSite configuration is set to Strict, which means our entire session will adhere to the SameSite header.

 Change Email Function